Future of Work10 min read

 Major employers have moved from mass reductions to surgical, ongoing workforce adjustments.
 Roles are eliminated quietly.
 Entire teams are restructured around AI tooling.
 Headcount freezes replace dramatic announcements.
 This makes the threat harder to see — and easier to ignore until it is too late.

-The World Economic Forum's 2023 Future of Jobs Report projects that 23% of all jobs will change significantly within five years.
+The World Economic Forum's Future of Jobs Report 2025 projects that 39% of existing skill sets will be disrupted within five years.
 Technology roles sit at the centre of that disruption.
-Skills that made you hireable in 2021 may not carry the same weight by 2026.
+Skills that made you hireable in 2021 do not carry the same weight in 2026.

-LinkedIn's 2024 Workforce Report found that job postings requiring AI-adjacent skills grew 17% year-over-year, even as overall tech hiring declined.
+LinkedIn's 2026 Workplace Learning Report found that job postings requiring AI-adjacent skills grew 25% year-over-year, even as overall tech hiring declined.
 That gap — between what employers want and what workers currently offer — is widening fast.

 This is not about fear.
 It is about building a career structure that holds under pressure.